Cloud-Native-Platform-Engineering/pemm-assessment/README.md

-# Platform maturity assessment prototype
+# Platform maturity assessment

-This repo contains a basic prototype for a platform maturity assessment.
+This repo contains the Platform Maturity Model Assessment.

 On answering the questions you get a spider diagram and a matrix to indicate where you are on a map right now.